 Transcripts of work at Barstow Community College will be furnished upon written request by the student.
-Students should allow up to fifteen (15) working days for processing.
-Two transcripts are provided without charge; additional copies may be obtained at \$4 per copy.
+Students should allow up to ten (10) working days for processing.
+Students who attended Barstow Community College prior to 1993 should allow fifteen (15) working days to process.
+Two official transcripts are provided without charge; additional copies may be obtained at \$4 per copy.

 Transcript charges are due and payable at the time of the request.
 Official sealed transcripts are sent to colleges, employers, government or other agencies.
-Unofficial transcripts are available for student use.
-Transcripts of work at schools other than Barstow Community College must be submitted to Barstow Community College for inclusion in the student's permanent file.
-Such copies become the property of Barstow Community College and will not be furnished for any other usage.
-It is the student's responsibility to obtain copies of previous work.
+Unofficial transcripts are available for student use and may be obtained online, from an Admissions and Records staff or a counselor.